hasundue/molt/README.md

 > Molt is still being developed actively.
 The API is not stable yet and may
 > change frequently.

-Molt is a [Deno] module to bump semvers in import specifiers, like [udd][deno-udd], but with a few different goals:
+Molt is a [Deno] module to bump versions in import specifiers, like [udd][deno-udd], but with a few different goals:

-**Consistent** - Molt uses [deno_graph] for dependency resolution, and utilizes fetch redirects for unversioned dependencies to get latest semvers.
+**Consistent** - Molt uses [deno_graph] for dependency resolution, and utilizes fetch redirects for unversioned dependencies to get latest versions.
 This should make it support as many module registries as Deno runtime does, with a minimum maintenance cost.